 Congressman Steve Scalise proudly represents the First Congressional District of Louisiana, which stretches from the beautiful Northshore of Lake Pontchartrain and the culturally distinct New Orleans suburbs to the vibrant bayous and wetlands abundant in natural resources.
 He was elected to Congress in May of 2008 after serving in the Louisiana State Legislature from 1996-2008.
 He currently serves his colleagues as the House Majority Whip, the third highest position for House Republicans.

 Scalise is a strong conservative leader who upholds the Constitution, advocating for the principles of fiscal discipline, lower taxes, an all-of-the-above national energy strategy, a robust national defense, and conservative values.
-Through his previous experiences as House Deputy Whip and RSC Chairman, Scalise developed a proven formula to pass effective legislation that unites his colleagues.
+Through his previous experiences as a House Deputy Whip and Chairman of the Republican Study Committee (RSC), Scalise developed a proven formula to pass effective legislation that unites his colleagues.

 As Chairman of the RSC, a caucus of more than 170 conservative members in the House, he coalesced members around a unified vision.
 During his time as Chairman, Scalise championed a free-market, patient-centered Obamacare alternative that gained the support of 130 House members.
 He also introduced legislation that promotes job creation and economic growth, established an RSC national defense working group, released a conservative budget that would balance in four years, and crafted bills that protect constitutionally-guaranteed rights, like freedom of speech.